 According to plumbing accreditation body WaterSafe, nearly a third of women would prefer a female plumber to work on their home.
 Reasons cited included feeling safer, being less likely to be patronised, and trusting another woman not to rip them off.

-Hasan and her team already have 300 verified tradeswomen on their books with many hundreds still to authenticate – and they are keen to add more.
+Hasan and her team already have more than 100 verified tradeswomen on their books with many hundreds still to authenticate – and they are keen to add more.
 So far, most are plumbers and electricians, with painters and decorators close behind in number, then carpenters and joiners, with a few plasterers, car mechanics, general builders and roofers.

 For safeguarding reasons, the National Register of Tradeswomen will not be a searchable database – instead staff at the organisation will personally assign verified tradeswomen to each job.